Raclette affair: Swiss town defends decision to deny Brit citizenship

 The president of the Swiss commune which rejected the citizenship application of a British man who has lived his whole life in Switzerland has denied the decision was based on his failure to answer a question about the origins of raclette.

-Speaking to The Local this week, David Lewis described his hour-long citizenship interview in March as an “interrogation” despite having earlier been told it would be a “relaxed talk”.
+Speaking to The Local this week, the British national who wanted to remain anonymous described his hour-long citizenship interview in March as an “interrogation” despite having earlier been told it would be a “relaxed talk”.

 And while the 43-year-old recognised he had been distracted during the interview because he had just opened a new business, he expressed his frustration at having seen his citizenship application rejected at the last hurdle because he had failed to answer several questions about the Swiss political system correctly.

 But it was his incorrect answers about the origins of the Swiss cheese dish raclette and about a speciality from the canton of Graubünden known as capuns – both mentioned in the official document outlining why his citizenship bid had failed – that captured the most attention in Swiss media.

 Now, however, the president of Freienbach in the canton of Schwyz has defended the commune’s decision to not give him citizenship.

 “The raclette question is not at all decisive when it comes to whether someone is given citizenship or not,” Daniel Landolt told Swiss daily Blick.

 “With these questions [about food] we are actually trying to help the candidate.
 They are intended to relax people,” said the commune president, explaining that many people are very nervous when they first come into the interview.

 Landolt said a decision to grant citizenship was based on an overall assessment and not on answers to individual questions.

 “The main focus is to find out how well-anchored in the commune and region the person is.
 If a candidate doesn’t know about the goings on of the commune or the system of part-time politics, then that is more important for the authorities than if that person doesn’t know raclette comes from Valais,” he said.